 Is there a difference between lightning prediction and lightning detection?
 Yes, and it’s a big one.
 So big, that over 30 of our golf courses just switched from one to the other.
 Can you guess what they switched to?
 Let’s take a look at the advantages and disadvantages of both lightning prediction and lightning detection systems.

-Another downside to this type of safety systems is that there are no other weather conditions that they can predict.
-For example, this type of system cannot predict a tornado or a downpour.
-In fact, these units can’t tell for certain if there will actually be a storm on your course.
+Another downside to these safety systems is that they can’t predict other weather conditions.
+For example, this system cannot predict a tornado or a sudden downpour.
+In fact, these units can’t tell for certain if there will actually be a thunderstorm on your course.

-Two final issues for courses with prediction systems are that placing and maintaining them are difficult tasks.
-These systems need to be placed somewhere high, away from electrical equipment and trees.
+Two final issues for courses with prediction systems include difficult placement and difficult maintenance.
+You must place these systems somewhere high, away from electrical equipment and trees.
 With the beautiful landscape of golf courses, finding a high enough space away from trees can prove difficult.
-They also need to be maintained frequently as fallen debris can disable the machine’s capabilities.
+You also need to maintain prediction systems frequently, as fallen debris can disable the machine’s capabilities.

-Another plus of these systems is that network detection has long-range detection capabilities.
+Another good thing about lightning detection systems is that network detection has long-range detection capabilities.
 While single-node detection systems can only gather information from about 20 miles away, network detection systems can cover states, countries, or even continents.
 Long-range capabilities are key for golf courses looking to improve lightning safety because lightning strikes can extend up to 25 miles or more.